 King’s Cross Station

-Do you want to spend precious holiday hours on standing in line at the old-fashioned baggage storage facility?
-Or do you know the struggles with fitting all your stuff into a left luggage locker at a station?
+Do you want to spend precious holiday hours standing in line at the old-fashioned baggage storage facility?
+Or do you know the struggles with fitting all your stuff into a left luggage locker near Kings Cross?
 Those days are over!

 King’s Cross station, also know as London King’s Cross is a Central London railway station.
 With several lines serving King’s Cross St Pancras Underground Tube Station; Circle, Hammersmith & City, Metropolitan, Northern (Bank branch), Piccadilly and Victoria.
 You can easily reach all of London.
 We’ve got your bag no matter where you go!

 St Pancras International Station for the Eurostar is located just next to King’s Cross station as well.

 You’ll find several tourist attractions near King’s Cross Station including The British Library and Regent’s Park.

 Below is a bit of information on King’s Cross Station:

 - The ticket office at King’s Cross is open from 05:00 to 01:30 on weekdays and Sundays, Saturday from 05:00 to 00:30.

 - The station will remain open until the last train departs.